 Keep Tabs On

 Have you ever wanted to multitask with several projects simultaneously and compare different settings for the same model without having to open the Z-SUITE in a new window?
 We bet you have.
 And we know you’ve been waiting for such a feature.
 From now on, at any point of preparing a given model, you can add a tab and either begin working on a completely different project or try other print settings for the same model.
 As with any website browser, you can add a new tab simply by clicking the “+” icon next to the already open tab.
 Once you have multiple tabs open, it’s easy to switch between them and, most importantly, they function independently so it’s possible for you to work with several 3D printers at the same time.
 See the video below.

 Watch Your Steps

 And since we’re talking about preparing a model for 3D printing, the whole process has been systematized and divided into steps for your convenience.
 The progress bar, which is displayed at the bottom of the screen, has made working with the Z-SUITE 2.1 software an even more manageable task, especially for those who are new to 3D printing with Zortrax devices.
 It indicates which stage you are currently working in and because of that you have full control over the whole process – you will always know which settings are yet to be adjusted without forgetting anything.
-You can always go back to the previous step or forward to the next one without losing the already specified settings.

 There are four separate steps you have to go through in the Z-SUITE 2.1: MODEL, ANALYSIS, SUPPORT and PREVIEW.